jforrest602/cybersecurity-portfolio/_blog/2024-05-06-introduction.md

 So far on this journey, I have completed the Google Cybersecurity professional certificate and several smaller, online training programs.
 I am active on several cybersecurity related Discord servers.
 I attended the local BSides conference and have gone to two locally hosted 2600 meetups.
 I have met several seasoned experts of their respective fields that have been, at face value, supportive of my desire to enter into cybersecurity.
 It has been incredibly humbling.
 Often times I am older than the experts I meet who already have a decade or more of experience.
 It is intimidating.
 It has, on several occassions, left me doubting myself and questioning whether or not I have made the right decision.
 However, I also like to believe that I have the ability to do difficult things, even if I don't want to.
 I try to remember this when I am doubting myself.
 I know that I can overcome the gaps in knowledge and become a competent cybersecurity professional.
 It will take grit and there will be ups and downs along the way.
 I just need to continue to remind myself that I am not going to give up and that I will accomplish this goal.

-I have set a date to take the Comptia Security+ exam which is best described as an well-known and recognized entry-level industry certification.
+I have set a date to take the Comptia Security+ exam which is best described as a widely recognized entry-level industry certification.
 I will write more about that exam and my preparation for it in the next post.

 _Learn from everything.
 Take what you want.
 Do good things._